WasmEdge/WasmEdge/docs/book/en/src/frameworks/app/reactr.md

 [fastest and most extensible WebAssembly runtime](../../intro/features.md).
 It is also the fastest in [Reactr's official test suit](https://github.com/suborbital/reactr/runs/4476074960?check_suite_focus=true).
-We will show you how to run Rust functions compiled to WebAssembly as well as JavaScript porgrams in WasmEdge and Reactr.
+We will show you how to run Rust functions compiled to WebAssembly as well as JavaScript programs in WasmEdge and Reactr.

 > WasmEdge provides [advanced support for JavaScript](../../dev/js.md) including [mixing Rust with JavaScript](../../dev/js/rust.md) for improved performance.